 Managing Classifications in a Channel

-- Understand how to structure the classification to optimize navigation and data dissemination
+- Understand how to structure classifications to optimize navigation and data distribution

 - Create, organize, and customize a classification hierarchy within a distribution channel

-Now that you know how to create distribution channels suited for different purposes, let's look at how to design a classification hierarchy within a channel.
+Now that you know how to create distribution channels for different use cases, let's see how to design a classification hierarchy within a channel.

-Just like the architecture of the PIM or DAM, the classification hierarchy of a channel groups product sheets, assets, and their associated data.
+Just like the architecture of the PIM or DAM, a channel classification hierarchy groups together Product Sheets, assets, and their associated data.

 Before you begin, ask yourself the following questions:

-- What data do you want to distribute?
+- Which data do you want to distribute?

 - How should this data be organized?

-- A classification can contain up to 10,000 elements to distribute.
+- A classification can contain up to 10,000 child nodes and 1,000 pieces of content to distribute.

 1. Classification Architecture